Causes of the Holodomor: Collectivization

 The next major step toward "all-over collectivization" took place after an article was published by Stalin in Pravda in early November 1929.
 While initiated by a 10 November–17 meeting of Communist Party Central Committee Twenty-Five Thousanders only trained at special short courses, the main driving force of collectivization and dekulakization in Ukraine became a "poor peasants committee" (komnezamy) and local village councils (silrady) where komnezams members had a voting majority.
 The USSR Kolhozcenter issued the 10 December 1929, decree on collectivization of livestock within a three-month period (draft animals 100%, cattle 100%, pigs 80%, sheep and goats 60%).
 This drove many peasants to slaughter their livestock.
 By 1 January 1930, the percentage of collectivized households almost doubled to 16.4%.

 Despite the infamous 5 January 1930 decree, in which the deadline for the complete collectivization of the Ukrainian SSR was set for the period from the end of 1931 to spring 1932, the authorities decided to accelerate the completion of the campaign in autumn 1930.
 The high expectations of the plan were outperformed by local authorities even without the assistance of the 7,500 Twenty-Five Thousanders, and by March, 70.9% of arable land and 62.8% of peasant households were collectivized.
 The dekulakization plan also "over-performed".
 The first stage of dekulakization lasted from second half of January until the beginning of March 1930.
 Such measures were applied to 309 out of 581 total districts of Ukrainian SSR, which accounted for 2,524,000 of 5,054,000 peasant households.
 As of 10 March, 61,897 peasants households (2.5%) were dekulakized, while in 1929, the percentage of dekulakized households was 1.4%.
 Some of the peasants and "weak elements" were arrested and deported "to the north".
 Many arrested kulaks and "well-to-do" farmers resettled their families to the Urals and Central Asia.
 The term kulak was ultimately applied to anybody resisting collectivization as many of the so-called kulaks were no more well-off than other peasants.

-The fast-track to collectivization incited numerous peasant revolts in Ukraine and in other parts of the Soviet Union.
+The fast-track to collectivization incited multiple peasant revolts in Ukraine and in other parts of the Soviet Union.
 In response to the situation, Pravda published Stalin's article "Dizzy with success", which blamed overeager Party members and declared that "collective farms must not be established by force".
-Soon, numerous orders and decrees were issued banning the use of force and administrative methods.
+Soon, a number of orders and decrees were issued banning the use of force and administrative methods.
 Some of those dekulakized were declared to have been labeled mistakenly and received their property back, and some returned home.
 As a result, the collectivization process was rolled back.
 On 1 May 1933, 38.2% of Ukrainian SSR peasant households and 41.1% of arable land had been collectivized—by the end of August these numbers declined to 29.2% and 35.6% respectively.